rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 - Build a testing area.
 Not sure if this is gonna be in the same file as the training loop or not.
 - Build an execution file (different name?).
 This should take in a model and some mrc files and should spit out csv files with coordinates
 - Build a Snakemake file.
 Let's make this thing reproducible!
+- Download the data onto Fiji.
+We'll need to write a script using curl or wget and put it in the right place.

 ## Notes